w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-### Search section
+## Search section

-The `search role` refers to the “search tool” of the website.
-This should include the actual input field as well as the search button and options.
-The form below contains a `<div>` element with a `search` role.
-There is no HTML5 equivalent for this role.
+The `search` role refers to the “search tool” of the website.
+While there is no dedicated HTML5 equivalent for this role, using the `role` attribute with the value `search` is beneficial to users.
+The element with the `search` role should include the input field as well as the search button and other options.
+The example below uses the `search` role on a `<div>` element.

 {::nomarkdown}
 <%= sample_start %>